top of page

 Things to Know Before Choosing a Tanzania Safari Company

-• Tanzania safari companies fall into distinct categories, each suited to different travellers
+• Tanzanian safari companies fall into distinct categories, and different models suit different travellers.

-• Luxury lodge brands deliver seamless, high-end experiences at a premium
+• Luxury lodge brands deliver seamless high‑end experiences but at a premium.

-• Most reputable safaris cost $400–$600 per person per day for a solid mid-range experience
+• Most reputable safaris cost US$400–$600 per person per day for a solid mid‑range experience.

 Lake Ndutu Migrations.
 Zebras and wildebeests cross a river in a grassy savanna.
 The scene is bustling with movement and varied striped patterns.